How to Fix a Rejected NSFAS Application

 What NOT to write

-Avoid emotional appeals like "I really need this funding" or long personal stories.
-Without supporting legal documents such as a medical report, retrenchment letter or death certificate, emotional appeals are rejected immediately.
+Avoid emotional appeals like "I really need this funding".
+Without supporting legal documents such as a medical report or death certificate, emotional appeals are rejected immediately.

 Submit your appeal on myNSFAS